-- c) light and dark alternating cycles 20% of the testing time - d) temperature during light cycles shall be a minimum of 32° degrees e) humidity temperatures shall be cyclic and be 20% of the testing time.
+- a) light and dark alternating cycles 20% of the testing time - b) temperature during light cycles shall be a minimum of 32 degrees - c) humidity temperatures shall be cyclic and be 20% of the testing time.

 After exposure the surface shall be free from crazing or blistering.
-The degree of chalking and colour change shall not fall below a rating of 5 and the loss of gloss shall not exceed 20 gloss units (egg shell gloss) when evaluated in accordance with AS 1580 Methods 481.1 and 602.2 (Specular Gloss).
+The degree of chalking and colour change shall not fall below a rating of five and the loss of gloss shall not exceed 20 gloss units (egg shell gloss) when evaluated in accordance with AS 1580 Methods 481.1 and 602.2 (Specular Gloss).